waqasm78/AI-90Days/docs/README.md

 ## 🔁 How to Use This Folder

-* Navigate to each day’s `.md` file to read the full notes
+* Navigate to each day's `.md` file to read the full notes
 * Run the matching `.ipynb` notebook inside each `DayX_...` folder
 * Activate your environment and run Jupyter using: